EXCLUSIVE-Sudan's Hamdok says he returned to safeguard economic gains

 By Khalid Abdelaziz

 In an interview with Reuters at the Khartoum residence where he had been held under house arrest following the Oct.
-25 military takeover, Hamdok said he believed a technocratic government would have a chance to improve living standards.
+25 military takeover, Hamdok said he believed a technocratic government he is expected to appoint would have a chance to improve living standards.

-Prominent political parties and Sudan's powerful protest movement have opposed Hamdok's decision to sign the agreement with the military on Sunday, with some saying it provided political cover for the coup.
+Prominent political parties and Sudan's powerful protest movement have opposed Hamdok's decision to sign the agreement with the military on Sunday, with some calling it a betrayal or saying it provided political cover for the coup.

 "Among the reasons for my return is preserving the economic gains and the economic opening to the world," Hamdok said.

+The reforms, monitored by the International Monetary Fund, won Sudan approval for forgiveness on much of its more than $50 billion in foreign debt -- a deal that was thrown into doubt by the coup.

+The World Bank and some bilateral donors paused badly needed economic assistance after the military takeover.

-"We will continue our contacts with international financial institutions, and the new budget that will begin in January will proceed on the path of economic reform and open the door to investment in Sudan."
+"We will continue our contacts with international financial institutions, and the new budget that will begin in January will proceed on the path of economic reform and open the door to investment in Sudan," Hamdok said.

 "Implementing the Juba agreement and completing the peace processes with groups that did not sign the Juba agreement are at the top of the new government's agenda," he said.

+After the deal between the military and Hamdok was announced on Sunday, protesters who had previously championed Hamdok began shouting slogans against him.
+Hamdok said he signed it to prevent further bloodshed.

-"We are committed to the democratic path, freedom of expression and peaceful assembly and greater opening to the world."
+"We are committed to the democratic path, freedom of expression and peaceful assembly and greater opening to the world," he said on Monday.

-(Reporting by Khalid Abdelaziz Writing by Aidan Lewis Editing by Peter Graff)
+(Reporting by Khalid Abdelaziz; Writing by Aidan Lewis; Editing by Peter Graff and Alison Williams)

 ((Aidan.Lewis@tr.com; +20-1001174410;))